Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 Apart from identifying all breakup and coalescing events in the spray formed due to aerobreakup, the toolbox developed by \cite{chan2021identifying} also enables us to track the evolution of properties of individual fragments during their lifetime.
-For example, fig.~\ref{fig:es_frags} shows the evolution of surface energy $E_s$ of a portion of individual small fragments.
-Decaying oscillation patterns are clearly visible in fig. \ref{fig:es_frags}, with their oscillation frequency generally increasing with decreasing fragment radius $r$ (hence decreasing steady-state surface energy values).
-We further extract the frequency of the dominant oscillation mode of small fragments at two different grid resolution levels ($L = 14, \, L_{\rm sig} = 13$ and $L = 13, \, L_{\rm sig} = 11$), and plot them against the fragment radius in fig.~\ref{fig:freq_frags}, where an excellent agreement is found for small fragments within the diameter range of $0.02R_0 \leq d \leq 0.2R_0$ with the theoretical predictions of \cite{prosperetti1980free} for the second Rayleigh mode, which is given as follows for an inviscid droplet with density $\rho_l$ and radius $R^*$ at equilibrium:
+For example, fig.~\ref{fig:es_frags} shows the evolution of surface energy $E_s$ of individual small fragments recorded from simulations run at $L=14$ and $L_{\rm sig} = 13$, with the records of only a few representative fragments highlighted for clarity.
+The steady-state values of surface energy is also computed based on the volume of corresponding fragments, and plotted in grey dashed lines for reference.
+It is seen that the oscillation frequency and amplitude vary for each fragment, but all of them clearly demonstrate decaying oscillation behaviour, with their oscillation frequency generally increasing with decreasing fragment radius $r$ (hence decreasing steady-state surface energy values).
+We further extract the frequency of the dominant oscillation mode of these small fragments at two different grid resolution configurations ($L = 14, \, L_{\rm sig} = 13$ and $L = 13, \, L_{\rm sig} = 11$), and plot them against the fragment radius in fig.~\ref{fig:freq_frags}, where an excellent agreement is found for small fragments within the diameter range of $0.01d_0 \leq d \leq 0.1d_0$ with the theoretical predictions of \cite{prosperetti1980free} for the second Rayleigh mode, which is given as follows for an inviscid droplet with density $\rho_l$ and radius $R^*$ at equilibrium: